TangqiFeng/BMI-calculator-webapp-python-flask-/README.md

 The application is written using the [Flask](http://flask.pocoo.org/) library in [Python 3](https://www.python.org).
 Both must be installed to run the project.

-We use the [sqlite3](https://docs.python.org/2/library/sqlite3.html) package for persistence in the application.
+We use the [sqlite3](https://docs.python.org/2/library/sqlite3.html) package for login/register part in the application.
 Besides, [Flask Script](https://flask-script.readthedocs.io/en/latest/) is needed.
 This must also be installed.
 However, no further configuration our setup is required, as the database is fully contained in the db directory in this repository.